scverse/scverse.github.io/content/events/2024_09_conference.md

 draft = false
 +++

-Join us for the first scverse conference taking place from **Monday, September 10** to **Wednesday, September 12** in **Munich, Germany**.
+Join us for the first scverse conference taking place from **Tuesday, September 10** to **Thursday, September 12** in **Munich, Germany**.
 Stay tuned for the registrations, speaker announcements, and more!

 [The registration is now open!](https://scverse.org/conference2024/)